 PVCs are common and not always harmful.
 If you're in good health, you may not even need treatment.
-But if you have a heart condition, you'll need to take medicine to control your bigeminy.
+But if you have a heart condition, you may need to take medicine to control your bigeminy.
 Lifestyle changes can also keep this abnormal heart rhythm from getting worse.

 PVCs are extra electrical impulses.
 They start in one of your heart's two lower chambers.
 You'll hear your doctor refer to it as "ventricular."

 Some people say it feels like their heart skips a beat or flutters.
 Others describe PVCs as their heart working too hard or beating too fast.
 But you may not notice anything at all.
 Many people don't know they have bigeminy until the abnormal rhythm shows up on a heart test called an electrocardiogram (EKG).

 Many different things can bring on bigeminy.
 They include: